sapcc/netapp-api-exporter/README.md

 # Netapp API Exporter
 Prometheus exporter for Netapp ONTAP API.
 It fetches data from Netapp's filer and exports them as prometheus metrics.
-There are manily two groups of metrics that have been implemented.
+There are mainly two groups of metrics that have been implemented.

 __Volume Metrics__ with labels `availability_zone`, `filer`, `project_id`, `share_id`, `volume` and `vserver`.
 * netapp_volume_total_bytes